Dog food: Vegetarian and vegan

 Some nutrients that require special consideration include protein, calcium, vitamin D, vitamin B12, taurine, L-carnitine, and omega-3 fatty acids, particularly DHA and EPA.
 Although their sources are more limited without animal products, it is possible to formulate a diet adequate in these nutrients through plant and synthetic sources.
 A review recommends a cautious approach to vegan dog food given "the lack of large population-based studies" as of 2023 and that commercial foods are used if guardians wish to implement a vegan diet.

 Potential risks in feeding a plant-based diet include alkaline urine and nutrient inadequacy, especially in homemade diets.
 Adherence to recommendations by reliable sources is strongly advised.

 β-mannanase supplementation may aid crude protein digestion in dogs fed a diet high in plant protein.

+Sport

+High performance sport dogs are those bred and trained to compete in various athletic events.
+Events include but are not limited to, agility trials, hunting and racing.
+These events are physically and metabolically demanding.
+As a result, canine athletes require specialized nutrition in order to perform at high levels during events and for maintenance and recovery.
+The main nutritional concern for sport dogs is adequate energy.
+A well-balanced diet, containing the appropriate amounts of protein, fat, carbohydrate, fiber and micronutrients is essential to meet these energy requirements.

 Nutrients and supplements

 The requirements and functions of nutrients in dogs are largely similar to those in cats, with many requirements relaxed: